brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ## Introduction

-Kubernetes might be popular for its workload orchestration, but it really shines in how easily extendable it is via the controller pattern.
-Every time you install a CRD, you are essentially leveraging it.
-The problem is that it requires teams to create plenty of code to manage the lifecycle of a resource.
-Crossplane allows teams to write their own CRDs without having to write controllers (sort of).
+Kubernetes is popular for workload orchestration, but its controller pattern is what makes it extensible.
+Every CRD relies on that pattern.
+Implementing one yourself requires code to manage a resource's lifecycle.
+Crossplane lets teams define their own CRDs without writing the controllers themselves.

-This is possible via compositions and providers, where compositions are similar to Terraform modules and defined primarily using YAML (although some use Golang), and providers are essentially controllers for the Crossplane managed resources (similar to Terraform providers).
-They are responsible for managing the lifecycle of a specific object, such as “create, update and delete” a Bucket.
+Crossplane does this through compositions and providers.
+Compositions are similar to Terraform modules and are usually defined in YAML, although they can also use Go.
+Providers are controllers for Crossplane managed resources, similar to Terraform providers.
+They manage the lifecycle of a specific object, such as creating, updating, and deleting a bucket.

 Most of the time you will either use an official provider or leverage upjet (generate from Terraform), but sometimes you will need to implement your own.